valli96/IEEE_student_contest_2021/notes_PySpice.md

     analysis = simulator.operating_point()

-This will created a vector `analysis.nodes` which contain the names and simulated voltages.
+This will creat a vector `analysis.nodes` which contains the names and simulated voltages.

-With is the name and voltage of every node can be extracted.
+With this the name and voltage of every node can be extracted.
 For example of the node `out`

     print(str(analysis.nodes['out']))
     print(float(analysis.nodes['out'])) # if the variable is forced in to a float is will give the voltage